The MINDED project – placing clinical psychologists in GP practices to support mental health care in areas of blanket deprivation.

 - Pilot also aims to reduce pressure on already-stretched GPs

-- The work is supported, and will be evaluated by the NIHR ARC North East & North Cumbria
+- The work will be evaluated by researchers from the NIHR ARC North East & North Cumbria

 Watch the video to find out more